tgorordo/smithy/README.md

 The [Smith set](https://en.wikipedia.org/wiki/Smith_set) is the minimal set of election candidates which can beat all others pairwise
 (by simple majority ranking preference) - if there is a single winner in the set they are guaranteed the standard [Condorcet i.e. Majority winner](https://en.wikipedia.org/wiki/Condorcet_winner) (they beat all others pairwise).
-(TODO: for small elections, optionally resolve nontrivial Smith sets - ties - via plurality methods within the set, at least reducing to something like e.g. an IRV winner set within the Smith set if not likely identifying a unique candidate who wins all paths).

 `smithy` identifies the Smith set via graph Strongly Connected Component (SCC) analysis of the pairwise majority graph using [`rustworkx`](https://www.rustworkx.org/).